Current Electricity – Hub of related Posts

 Gustav Kirchhoff, an eminent German physicist is the person behind Kirchhoff’s first law dealing with electric current.
 This law is also known as Kirchhoff’s Current Law or KCL.
 The KCL ...

-The numerical problems in this post are based on the drift velocity of electrons and electric current.
-Electric Current is expressed as I = nAve ( see the derivation of ...
+In this post, you will find solved Numericals on drift velocity for class 12.
+These numerical problems are based on the drift velocity of electrons and electric current. ( see ...

 How Small drift speed of electron causes high-speed electric current?